dansjack/aircal-md/README.md

     </tr>
   </tbody>
 </table><br  />
 This calendar...
 - Trims any leading/trailing whitespace from each table cell
 - Replaces links to GitHub issues with shorter text (e.g. #42)
 - Aligns all table data to the left

+### Development plans
+- [ ] Add option to choose result file location
+- [ ] Add option to connect to the Airtable API to get a calendar instead of a csv file
+- [ ] Add options to add/remove fields from the calendar

 ## Getting started